jon49/child-spaced-repetition/README.md

 }
 ...
 ```
 > Note that our `update` method returns a new instance of the user were already working on.
-This pattern isn't required but might be useful since we are updating the user, which means the User Model will be inconsistent with the new database information.
+This pattern isn't required but might be useful since we are updating the user, which means the `$user` Model on the Controller will be inconsistent with the new database information.
 Therefore if we start a new version of the User object and return it, our controller will have its `$user` model up-to-date.

 #### Inserting